CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Data Records

 \subsection{Predefined Splits}

-To support robust evaluation under real-world constraints, the CzechLynx dataset is partitioned into three distinct data splits: one geo-aware and two time-aware.
-Each split is designed to test model generalization across spatial or temporal domains and is provided with a clear training-validation-test split that reflects practical conservation and ecological monitoring scenarios.
-The summary of sample counts and individual identities per split is presented in Table~\ref{table:dataset_splits}. \\
+To support robust evaluation under real-world constraints, the CzechLynx dataset \cite{picek_czechlynx} is partitioned into three distinct data splits: one geo-aware and two time-aware.
+Each split is designed to test model generalization across spatial or temporal domains and is provided with a clear training-test split that reflects practical conservation and ecological monitoring scenarios.
+The summary of image counts and individual identities per split is presented in Table~\ref{table:dataset_splits}.

+\textbf{Time-aware closed-set split}: In this split, data are divided by time and include the same individuals in both the training and test sets.
+Although this setup is less ecologically realistic, since wild populations are rarely closed, it provides a controlled evaluation scenario comparable to standard benchmarks used in machine learning.
+The data are separated using clear time cutoffs, with no samples captured within the same encounter or in temporally neighboring periods appearing in both the training and test sets, preventing train-to-test data leakage.

+\textbf{Time-aware open-set split}: In this split, data are also divided by \textit{time}, with most individuals (82) in the test set also present in the training set.
+However, the test images come from later time periods, separated from the training data by season.
+This setup reflects realistic long-term monitoring scenarios in which populations naturally change over time (e.g., new individuals are born, some individuals die, and others may age or change appearance).
+The split, therefore, evaluates a model’s ability to generalize across temporal variation and population drift.
+The split was done using a clean time-cutoff strategy to prevent data leakage, ensuring that no images from neighboring seasons appear in both training and test sets.

 \textbf{Geo-aware split}: This split is designed to evaluate spatial generalization.
-By selecting training data collected from the \textit{Hnutí Duha} (Beskydy) region and testing on data from the geographically distinct Šumava National Park.
-The individuals in the training and test sets are disjoint, ensuring that the evaluation reflects out-of-distribution performance across separate ecological contexts.
-This setting simulates the challenge of deploying models trained in one region to monitor populations in another, which is highly relevant in wider scale (e.g., European) conservation monitoring. \\
+Training data come from the \textit{The Western Carpathians}, while the testing comes from geographically distinct \textit{southwest Bohemia}.
+The individuals in the training and test sets are completely disjoint, ensuring that no data leakage occurs.
+This setup reflects an ecological scenario where re-identification models will be deployed in a new area without locally labeled data, which tests generalization and transferability to different populations of the same species, but observed in other regions.

-\textbf{Time-aware open-set split}: In this split, data is divided based on time, with the majority of individuals in the test set overlapping with those in the training set.
-However, test images are drawn from a later time period, thus simulating realistic scenarios where individual appearances might have changed due to seasonal variation, aging, or camera angle.
-This requires models to generalize to natural visual drift and environmental changes. \\

-\textbf{Time-aware closed-set split}: This split also divides data based on time but ensures that all individuals in the test set are present in the training set.
-This configuration focuses on evaluating how well models maintain performance over time when all identities are known during training.
-It reflects practical deployments in ongoing monitoring programs where the same individuals are observed across multiple seasons or years.